evyco3/pageFactory/README.md

 # pageFactory
-a sample of selenium automation pageFactory framework
+a sample of selenium automation pageFactory framework running on local machine